mix-steam-app/example-project/README.md

+_"Imagine the power to mix and match thousands of mods to craft your ultimate gaming experience."_

 **Mix: A New Modding Platform in Early Access**

 Mix is a brand-new modding platform designed for creative gamers and developers eager to pioneer modding in Unity.
 While the platform is still in its early stages and lacks existing mods, it offers a unique opportunity to shape the future of modular gaming.